 However, this is an urban myth.
 The quantity of toxin diffusing through the skin barrier after one short contact of the fingers with an object like a business card is considered by medical professionals to be too small of an amount to be readily absorbed in the body and unlikely to have any significant effect.

-In addition, studies by the Colombian Neurological Association (ACN) have found that in 75 percent of scopolamine cases, the drug was administered by someone who mixed it into their drink.
+In addition, studies by The Universidad CES in Colombia, have found that the majority of the scopolamine cases, the drug was administered by someone who mixed it into their drink.

 Also, if someone were to take scopolamine tablets and pulverize them into a powder and blow it into your face, medical professionals consider this not having much effect.